Washington holds off USC 78-75 in Pac-12 quarterfinals

 “We realized that our defense was the thing that was keeping us in the game,” Nowell said.
 “They hit a couple of big shots, but we just made sure that we kept everything going as far as the defensive end and let the offense flow.”

-Washington hit 13 of 28 from the 3-point arc and moves on to face the winner between Colorado and Oregon State in Friday’s semifinals
+Washington hit 13 of 28 from the 3-point arc and moves on to face Colorado in Friday’s semifinals

 Rakocevic, Mathews and Kevin Porter Jr. each had 17 points.